ujr/swtools/doc/Tools.md

 ## File Printing

-The book's **print** tool is intended to "print" some files with top and bottom margins, a heading line, and filling the last page with blank lines before beginning the next file.
+The book's **print** tool is intended to “print” some files with top and bottom margins, a heading line, and filling the last page with blank lines before beginning the next file.

 Here instead I write a tool (with the same name) that prints arbitrary files to standard output, replacing non-printing